-Dark electronic, industrial, gothic rock, cabaret & art song: Karl Mohr’s flagship project injects mystery and high-octane thrills.
+Dark electronic, gothic rock, cabaret noir & ambient: Karl Mohr’s flagship project Dead Red Velvet injects mystery and high-octane thrills.

 Dead Red Velvet is the primary project of Canadian dark electronic producer Karl Mohr.
 With a desire to give a focus to his shadowy electronic work, he chose the name Dead Red Velvet in 2010.
 Like many musicians in the genre, Mohr writes and produces alone, and then employs a larger ensemble to realize the songs live.
 In 2003, Karl Mohr built up, what would become, Karl Mohr & the Fallen Angels.
 While he had had various live performances in various configurations dating back to 1991, this was really the first consistent live performance unit.
 First with (“Saint”) Benjamin Mueller-Heaslip on piano/synth, and then Ian (“Revolution”) Revell joined them on electric guitar; this formation added various members including operatic soprano Kristin Mueller-Heaslip, violinist/violist Amanda Penner, film editor Jeremy Munce on the drums, video artist Michael Plourde providing visuals, Carol Bell on theremin, with graphic novel artist Anthony Haley on secondary rap vocals and live large-format sketching.